jonnilundy/wedeploy.com/ui/src/pages/tutorials/auth-js/google.md

 ---
-buttonTitle: "I added the Google script!"
+buttonTitle: "I added the Google script"
 description: "In this section, you'll learn how to enable WeDeploy Auth on your application."
 layout: "tutorial"
 parentId: "auth-js"